What is Commercial Real Estate Lending?

 4. SBA loans

-In the United States, small businesses may be able to get an SBA loan, which offers several advantages.
+In the United States, small businesses may get an SBA loan, which offers several advantages.
 When the SBA guarantees at least a portion of a commercial real estate loan, the borrower can usually get a substantially more favorable interest rate since the lender has much lower risk exposure.

 Also, SBA loan funds can be used not just for property purchases but also for working capital, debt restructuring, buying machinery, purchasing inventory, and other purposes.
 The SBA loan program that offers the most flexibility for borrowers is the SBA 7(a) loan program.
 The other primary SBA loan program is SBA 504.